 In short, it's the preparation of your sprinkler system for winter.
 You can either drain your system or blow it out.
 Proper winterization ensures your system is protected from the elements and is maintained for long-lasting results.

-It is strongly recommended that you blow out your sprinkler system before the first widespread freeze.
+It is strongly recommended that you prepare for winter by blowing out a sprinkler system before the first widespread freeze.
 Why?
 Even during the first freeze, underground sprinkler systems can be harmed.
 By winterizing your sprinkler system in a timely manner, you can save money and headaches down the road.
-Check out this handy guide that will help give you an idea when to expect first freeze in your part of the country.
+Check out this handy guide that will help give you an idea when to expect the first freeze in your part of the country.

 There are a few different ways to go about this.
 One method, as mentioned is to blow out the sprinkler system.
 There is a much easier method that doesn't always get the job done, simply drain the system.
 We'll start with the sprinkler blow out: